BoyoLabs/3dDesigns/README.md

 ### Note: Not all of my 3d designs are listed, these are just the ones I feel like sharing for one reason or another.

+### further note: to see a log of prints I have printed that were not designed by me, go here: https://github.com/BoyoLabs/3dDesigns/tree/main/prints

 ## List goes most recent to oldest -- for the most part...

 ### Caution Vinyl Stamp (For classic snowmobiles -- openSCAD)